 Lee Ufan Museum

 Lee Ufan Museum is another museum also designed by Tadao Ando.
 The simple and sophisticated design resonates with a large collection of artworks by Lee Ufan, a world-renowned artist.
-The stunning paintings and sculptures give us an opportunity to reconsider about ourselves and the modern society through an artificial experience.
+The stunning paintings and sculptures give us an opportunity to reconsider ourselves and the modern society through an artificial experience.

 Opening hours